 encouraging partnerships between space agencies and the commercial sector to produce commercial off-the-shelf (COTS) hardware and software so that the standards can be used to build space mission communication and information systems that are scalable, quick to integrate, low in cost, and interoperable among different users.

-While the primary objective of CCSDS will always be to encourage cooperative spaceflight missions through interoperability of data and communications systems, there is a secondary objective of encouraging commercial development of standardized components to improve efficiency and reduce cost.
+While the primary objective of CCSDS will always be to encourage cooperative spaceflight missions through interoperability of data and communications systems, there is a secondary objective of encouraging commercial development of standardized components to lower risk, improve efficiency and reduce cost.
 As a result, the scope of CCSDS occasionally may include “intra-operability” between components of an agency’s spaceflight systems, as well as interoperability between agencies.
 This could be to support (in rare cases) application migration between agencies (by development of application programming interfaces) as well as commercialization of plug-in components with standardized system interfaces.
 While these are allowable CCSDS objectives for some projects, they will always be secondary in priority to the goal of interoperability to enable multinational spaceflight missions.

 CCSDS Target Missions and “CCSDS Conformance”

-Standardization is widely recognized as a vehicle to stimulate the development of world markets.
+Standardization is widely recognized as a vehicle for interoperability and to stimulate the development of world markets.
 To help develop space as an international marketplace, CCSDS standards aim to support the data information, communications, and service needs of a wide, but not totally inclusive, set of space missions.
 Primary CCSDS target missions include civilian spacecraft and landed vehicles operating in Earth orbit, within the Earth-Moon system, in deep space, and on and around other Solar System bodies.

 While no kind of mission—civil, military, commercial, robotic, piloted—is specifically excluded from the interests of CCSDS, it is recognized that some spacecraft provide specialized data-handling services that are well supported by their own user communities or by other standardization bodies.
 For example, commercial voice, data, and video broadcasting satellites may use their own transponder data communications protocols, and commercial Earth-observing satellites may use their own private data distribution protocols, yet they both may use CCSDS standards to support other parts of their mission infrastructure—such as Tracking, Telemetry, and Command (TTC) functions.
 As a natural consequence, CCSDS is constantly motivated to consider the establishment of formal and technical liaisons with other organizations as a means for expanding space data systems standardization on a worldwide basis.